lsu-ddem/intro-to-esports/content/3_Collegiate and High School Esports/collegiate-esports-lesson.md

 S﻿tudents will be able to identify the differences between student organizations, sport clubs and varsity esports programs.

-S﻿tudents will understand the roles requiered to manage a student organization for esports.
+Students will understand the roles required to manage a student organization for esports.

 ### O﻿verview